Harry Varley – Residential AcademyDalton Harris

 There are no “off days”, I finish the week with the feeling that I am on the ground working alongside the boys to help them to achieve their dream.
 Nothing can beat that feeling.

-go to this website The Residential Academy
+The Residential Academy

 I had experienced a number of coaching and academy environments by the time I received the offer to move to Cambodia, and coach at a full-time residential academy, in 2014.
 The idea of returning to Asia appealed to me but it was something more than that.